Rapid patient-specific neural networks for intraoperative X-ray to volume registration: Training patient-specific neural networks

-where $\mathbf R(\alpha, \beta, \gamma)$ is defined in \cref{eq:c-arm-rot} and the form of this random pose is given by \cref{eq:camera-to-world}. $\mathcal E_\theta$ is implemented using a ResNet18~\cite{he2016deep}.
+where $\mathbf R(\alpha, \beta, \gamma)$ is defined in \cref{eq:c-arm-rot} and the form of this random pose is given by \cref{eq:camera-to-world}. $\mathcal E_\theta$ is implemented using a ResNet34 backbone~\cite{he2016deep}.
 All synthetic X-rays were rendered at $128 \times 128$ pixels using trilinear interpolation with a batch size of 116 X-rays per iteration.
-We train all patient-specific pose regression models on a single NVIDIA RTX A6000 GPU.
+We train all patient-specific pose regression models on a single NVIDIA RTX 6000 Ada GPU (48 GB VRAM).